 - It is unlikely you would recognize the drug.
 Fentanyl can be mixed with and sold as heroin, cocaine, and other drugs, or pressed into fake prescription pills.
 Fentanyl is often unable to be detected by look, smell or taste.
 Show first chart, below.

 - Overdoses of Fentanyl are common because the drug is much more toxic than the person who is buying and using it realizes.
 Overdoses involving fentanyl can occur more suddenly and may be more likely to result in death.
-In the first half of 2016, deaths related to fentanyl accounted for about half of all unintentional intoxication deaths in Maryland.
-Show second chart, below

 - Narcan may work but you have to work fast.
 An overdose involving fentanyl may be reversed with naloxone and multiple doses may be necessary.